Metnew/atarax/README.md

 ├── ...
 ```

-Probably, code inside `jest_config` and `webpack_config` is almost obvious.
-So let's take a look at the `/src` folder.
+Probably, jest_config and webpack_config dirs are obvious.
+So let’s take a look at the /src folder.

 #### `/src/client`
 Here we store code that renders the app in a browser.
-This code includes import of framework styles, polyfills and app rendering in a browser.
-It looks like:
+This is your browser entry  —  code that renders an app in a browser, imports framework styles, polyfills, your global styles, PWA setup.
+It could be in `/common` folder too, but putting it into distinct folder seems more semantically correct.

 ```js
 // Styles
 import 'semantic-ui-css/semantic.css'